kmushegi/Weekender/README.md

 Development is ongoing.

-In order to start up the  heroku server to enable Spotify streaming input the following command into the terminal.
+In order to start up the  heroku server to enable Spotify streaming input the following command into the terminal inside SpotifyTokenSwap directory.

 > heroku ps:scale web=1